adamsilver/fdpb/01-Register.md

 Users don't need to tell us their name to register for an account.
 The minimum they need to do is provide an email and password.
 And maybe not even a password is needed (more on this shortly).

 If at some stage we do need their name, we should ask for it then, in context.
-For example, asking for their name during checkout is required in order to deliver the address to the recipient.
+For example, asking for their name during checkout is required as part of a delivery address form.

-We'll remove these tewo fields in our form.
-In doing so it halves the size of our form.
+By removing the first and last name fields, we've halved the size of the form.
 A simple question, a simple answer and a better experience.
-This naturally reduces the height of the form, but without resorting to novel and problematic design patterns.
+This *naturally* reduces the height of the form without resorting to problematic design patterns such as those discussed earlier.

 ### Do we need to ask for a password?